 September 11 Info Session, 10:00 a.m. – 10:45 a.m.

 September 28 Info Session, 12:00 p.m. – 12:45 p.m.

 September 30 Info Session, 10:00 a.m. – 10:45 a.m.

 October 7; Registration deadline!
 All participants must be registered by 5:00pm on this date

-October 3 or 4; Required orientation for registered participants; times/locations to be communicated
+October 7 or 8 (select one); Required orientation for registered participants; times to be communicated

 The overarching aim of Mizzou 3MT® is for graduate students to acquire effective public speaking skills.

 This professional development program includes storytelling training; presentation seminars; practice sessions with feedback; individual consultation with feedback; and a fall public speaking competition, Mizzou 3MT®.